isi-nlp/Zoph_RNN/README.md

 ###Training a seq-to-seq model:
-Now lets step through an example that trains a basic sequence-to-sequence model.
+Lets step through an example that trains a basic sequence-to-sequence model.
 The following code will train a sequence-to-sequence model with the source training data `/path/to/source_train_data.txt` and the target training data `/path/to/target_train_data.txt`.
 These are placeholder names that will be replaced with your data files when you are training your own model.
 The resulting model will be saved to `model.nn`, but this can be named whatever the user wants.
 Training data always needs to consist of one training example per line, with tokens separated by spaces.

 ```
 ./ZOPH_RNN -t /path/to/source_train_data.txt /path/to/target_train_data.txt model.nn